BenKarmay/benkarmay.github.io/_posts/2023-02-24-Origin-Clone-Blog.md

 Click Clone

 The cloning is complete and you now have an identical backup clone of the vm you intend to convert to a template.

 ---

-## Create Template from Clone
+# VM Template Creation

-From Proxmox server view
+From Proxmox server view.

-select VM to be converted to a Template
+Select VM to be converted to a Template.

-Right click and select Convert to Template
+Right click and select Convert to Template.

-Click Yes to confirm
+Click Yes to confirm.

-You now have a template for your fully configured and customized VM
+You now have a template of your fully setup, configured and customized VM.

 You can create identical vm in moments and hit the ground running in an OS you are familiar with that will have all your desired features and utilities and connectivity and security already in place with next to no effort.

-It’s all in the preparation
+It’s all in the preparation.

 ---

-## Create full clone from template
+# Create full clone from template

 Now bust it open and take it for a spin.